interchainio/delegation/delegations/2-match-small/README.md

 The purpose of this allocation was to help support the validators with the lowest stake and proportionally recognize them for actively participating and attracting delegation.

-The ICF may continue to delegate some of its ATOMs in the future in a way that encourages a healthy validator set
+The ICF may continue to delegate some of its ATOMs in the future in a way that encourages a healthy validator set.

 We thank all validators for their participation in securing and contributing to the Cosmos Network and  continue to welcome feedback from the community.